 On the Pari Mutuel system, your return depends on how much money is in the betting pot overall, divided by how many bets are placed on your horse.With this in mind, the highest payouts are generally on win bets as this is the hardest bet of the three to get right, the second highest returns are on place bets and the lowest returns are on show bets.

-Should you wish to make things a little more interesting in the Belmont Stakes betting you could try an Exacta.Placing an exacta involves picking two horses and they must finish first and second in the correct nominated order for you to get paid.
+Should you wish to make things a little more interesting in the Belmont Stakes betting you could try wagering on an Exacta.Placing an exacta involves picking two horses and they must finish first and second in the correct nominated order for you to get paid.

 Payouts on correct exactas can be pretty big but if you are confident in your two picks but not in the order they’ll come home in, you can box this bet.Boxing the bet means you pay double, but it doesn’t matter in which order your two horses finish so long as they are first and second.

 To go for an even bigger pay day you may try a Trifecta bet too.The rules are the same as above for these wagers, only this time you’re picking out three horses to finish 1-2-3 in the exact order.Once more you can pay extra to box the bet so that they may finish in the first three in any order.